COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 Both of my PRs this week also went through change request cycles.
 PR #415 received requests from two reviewers — Puneet-Maan flagged a 404 issue with the `.json` suffix on project names, and mahigangal requested legacy compatibility routes be added for older clients.
 PR #419 had a field naming mismatch (`version_count` vs `total_versions`) caught by mahigangal.
 Addressing these change requests reinforced the value of thorough code review in catching edge cases that aren't always obvious during development.

-Overall, this bonus week made meaningful progress in advancing the API layer toward frontend integration readiness.
+Overall, this bonus week made meaningful progress in advancing the API layer toward frontend integration readiness for milestone 2 submission.

 ---